simpleanalytics/blog/_posts/2022-11-30-privacy-monthly-november-2022.md

 ## 10. [CJEU to rule on compensation for GDPR infringements](https://www.technologylawdispatch.com/2022/10/privacy-data-protection/mere-upset-insufficient-for-compensation-under-the-gdpr/)

-Three years ago the Austrian postal service was involved in a [scandal](https://edri.org/our-work/austrian-postal-service-involved-in-a-data-scandal/) for profiling citizens and selling the data to third parties for purposes of advertising and political propaganda.
-A citizen claimed compensation in an Austrian court after being labeled as a right-wing supporter by the postal service, and the Austrian Supreme Court referred three questions to the Court of Justice.
+Three years ago, the Austrian postal service was involved in a [scandal](https://edri.org/our-work/austrian-postal-service-involved-in-a-data-scandal/) for profiling citizens and selling the data to third parties for advertising and political propaganda.
+A citizen claimed compensation in an Austrian court after being labeled as a right-wing supporter by the postal service.
+The Austrian Supreme Court referred three questions to the Court of Justice.

-The Court will clarify whether harm is a requirement for compensation for GDPR violations, and whether mere upset over a violation amounts to harm.
-The Court will also deal with issues related to the harmonization of Member State private law.
-The ruling may have far reaching implications for GDPR enforcement in courts.
+The Court will clarify whether harm is a requirement for compensation for GDPR violations and whether mere upset over a violation amounts to harm.
+The Court will also deal with issues related to harmonizing of Member States' private law.
+The ruling may have far-reaching implications for GDPR enforcement in courts.

 Advocate-General Campos Sánchez-Bordona issued his [opinion](https://curia.europa.eu/juris/document/document.jsf?mode=lst&pageIndex=1&docid=266842&part=1&doclang=EN&text=&dir=&occ=first&cid=1939107) on the case last month.